Welcome to the first article of what will hopefully be a pretty long and useful series on SQL.

 If you've seen SQL before, you might notice some similarities between this pseudo-code and a real-world query that would return a similar dataset:

-SELECT twitter_username FROM users WHERE twitter_username IS NOT NULL
+WHERE twitter_username IS NOT NULL

 There is a lot of information online about the history and development of SQL, but I think this is enough information the conversation rolling.